thefrosty/custom-login/README.md

 They are additional plugins that add/extend functionality to the Custom Login plugin.
 You can find all Custom Login extensions on [Frosty.Media](http://frosty.media).

 ### My new settings aren't showing up ###
-This plugin caches all settings in a transient, try clicking the new 'Update stylesheet' button to delete and refresh the cache. *This applys to versions < 3.0*.
+This plugin caches all settings in a transient, try clicking the new 'Update stylesheet' button to delete and refresh the cache. *This will apply to versions < 3.0*.

 ### Is there a PRO version? ###
 Well, yes and no. Since version 3.0 of Custom Login the [PRO](http://frosty.media/plugins/custom-login-pro/) version is a completely different plugin.
 Instead of settings to manage your login design there is a new post type where you can create unlimited "designs" and activate each one as needed.
 Since version 3.0 all Custom Login extensions no longer work with Custom Login Pro, but will be merged into it in the future.